Quetzal-framework/quetzal-CRUMBS/README.md

 * Update the ChangeLog
 * Push to GitHub

-When you have a successful build on https://app.circleci.com/pipelines/github/Becheler/quetzal-CRUMBS:
+:rainbow: When you have a successful build on https://app.circleci.com/pipelines/github/Becheler/quetzal-CRUMBS:
 * create a Pull Request (PR) to the develop branch
 * Merge the PR if it looks good.
 * When that build succeeds, create a PR to the main branch, review it, and merge.